Brisbane Heat (WBBL)

-The Brisbane Heat (WBBL) are an Australian women's Twenty20 cricket team based in Albion, Queensland.
+The Brisbane Heat are an Australian women's Twenty20 cricket team based in Albion, Queensland.
 The Heat compete in the Women's Big Bash League and have won two championships, winning back-to-back titles across WBBL|04 and WBBL|05.

 History

 Formation

 One of eight founding WBBL teams, the Brisbane Heat are aligned with the men's team of the same name.
 On 24 June 2015, Queensland Cricket confirmed Andy Richards would be the Heat's inaugural coach.
 At the official WBBL launch on 10 July, Holly Ferling was unveiled as the team's first-ever player signing.
 Delissa Kimmince was appointed as Brisbane's inaugural captain.

 The Heat played their first match against the Melbourne Stars on 5 December at the Junction Oval, losing by 20 runs.
 They won their first match on 12 December at Aquinas College in Perth, defeating the Sydney Sixers by 35 runs.

 Rivalries

 Sydney Thunder

 The Heat have combined with the Sydney Thunder to produce several "thrillers", including: